Back to Guides

 Layer 1: Runtime Security

-Available Pre-inference protection
+Pre-inference protection

 Filters, guardrails, and safety systems that evaluate inputs before they reach the model.
 Solutions like Protect AI, Robust Intelligence, and Anthropic's constitutional AI fall here.
 Vendors can catch threats.